 Special Requirements and Considerations:

-Students who are selected for the DMS program must be available for daytime, evening, and occasional weekend classes.
-In addition, based on clinical site availability, DMS students may be required to complete one or more clinical rotations (8 weeks in duration) at an out-of-town facility.
+Students selected for the DMS program must be available for daytime, evening, and occasional weekend classes.
+In addition, based on clinical site availability, students may be required to complete one or more eight-week clinical rotations at an out-of-town facility.

 - Diagnostic Medical Sonographers